What are conversations?

 Different rooms are for different types of conversation - so for example in the Common Room we can expect some light-hearted banter and in the Forum the conversation is a little more serious in nature.

 How are the conversations moderated?

-Conversations are moderated by trained Midsummer's Eve staff, with help from experienced member volunteers called Helpers.
-It is impossible for staff or Helpers to read everything posted as Conversations is a free service and huge amounts of new material is posted daily.
+Conversations are moderated by volunteers, with help from experienced members called Helpers.
+It is impossible us to read everything posted as Conversations is a free service and huge amounts of new material is posted daily.
 All new messages are scanned for potentially problematic content, and those which contain such material are held back for review prior to publication.

 Messages which receive a number of "Inappropriate" ratings from other members will be manually reviewed by a moderator and compared with the guidelines above.
 If they go against the guidelines they will be removed.

 What do Helpers do?